vinogradsoft/scanner/README.md

 # What is Scanner?

-> 👉 Scanner is a framework for building systems for searching and processing data in hierarchical structures.
+> 👉 Scanner is a skeleton for building systems for searching and processing data in hierarchical structures.
 It offers
 > two approaches to data analysis: the first, breadth-first analysis, looks at all levels of the tree in one pass, and
-> the
-> second, depth-first analysis, processes each level of the tree in turn, starting from the root.
-The main purpose of
+> the second, depth-first analysis, processes each level of the tree in turn, starting from the root.
+The main purpose
-> this
-> tool is to automate the process of searching and processing the necessary tree elements.
-Scanner can be useful for
+> of this tool is to automate the process of searching and processing the necessary tree elements.
+Scanner can be useful
-> programmers working with hierarchical data and seeking to automate the process of processing such data.
+> for programmers working with hierarchical data and seeking to automate the process of processing such data.

 ## Features